davecrump/atv-rptr/README.md

 - If your ISP is BT, you will need to make sure that "BT Web Protect" is disabled so that you are able to download the software.

-- When it has finished, the installation will reboot and the touchscreen should be activated.
-You will need to log in to the console to set up any other displays or advanced options.
+- After the reboot, initial configuration is best done by direct editing of the /home/pi/atv-rptr/config/repeater_config.txt file.
+Refer to the BATC Wiki for guidance.
+Note that the repeater must be restarted to read configuration file changes.

 # Advanced notes